 The survey was first conducted for the 2011-12 financial year and has since been completed annually.
 The results have demonstrated the strong and stable economic contribution that mining generates for NSW each year.

-The 2019-2020 NSW Mining Jobs and Expenditure Survey will be available to download soon.
+The 2019-2020 NSW Mining Jobs and Expenditure Survey is available here.

 Australian Bureau of Statistics data from February 2019 shows 40,200 people work in mining or minerals processing in NSW.

 Thousands of people are also employed in businesses that supply our mines.